 | Price | $375.99 | $249.99 |

-| Power Source | Gas (170cc OHV engine) | Battery (40V, 4.0Ah) |
+| Power Source | Gas (170cc OHV) | Battery (40V, 4.0Ah) |

 | Cutting Width | 21 inches | 16 inches |

-| Self-Propelled | Yes (Rear-Wheel Drive) | No (Push only) |
+| Self-Propelled | Yes (rear-wheel drive) | No (push-only) |

-| Best Yard Size | 1/3 to 1/2 acre (medium hills) | Up to 1/3 acre (flat) |
+| Best Yard Size | Medium to large (up to ~1/2 acre) | Small (up to 1/3 acre) |

-| Warranty | Standard 2-year (limited) | 4-year tool, 2-year battery |
+| Warranty | 2-year limited (PowerSmart) | 4-year limited (Greenworks) |

 Where PowerSmart Wins